 Of course, there are some dangers related to kids’ electric bikes.
 Many can be avoided with proper education and learning.

-One of the biggest fears related to electric bikes is seeing them throttling down the street at 25mph – like a kids’ electric motorcycle.
+One of the biggest fears related to electric bikes is seeing young riders throttling down the street at 25 mph – like a kids’ electric motorcycle.

 While a small number of kids’ e-bikes make this possible, it is rare for kids’ electric bikes to have a high-power motor and throttle assist.

 Most kids’ e-bikes are pedal-assist only, with the intended use of aiding their pedaling with a small amount of power.
-In other words, most kids’ electric bikes are not designed or intended to go 20+mph.
+In other words, most kids’ electric bikes are not designed or intended to have a 20+ mph top speed.

 It is important to teach children how to use e-bikes properly.
 Kids’ electric bikes typically have powerful brakes – often disc brakes – which provide plenty of stopping power.
 Ride safety, road etiquette, and traffic laws are of the utmost importance as well, and kids should be taught these as soon as they swing their legs over a bike.

 Read more: Bicycle Safety